Eurasian Economic Union: Internal market overview

-Internal market
+Customs Union and Four Economic Freedoms

 The core objective of the Single Economic Space is the development of a single market and achieving the "four freedoms", namely the free movements of goods, capital, services and people within the single market.
 The four freedoms came into effect on 1 January 2015 (the day the Eurasian Economic Union was officially established).
 The free movement of people means that citizens can move freely among member states to live, work, study or retire.
 Citizens of the member states of the union may travel to other member states on an internal passport.
 Although Russia also admits access to citizens of other CIS states without a passport, it is expected that after 2015 only citizens of the Customs Union will have this privilege.

 Member states have a common external tariff on all goods entering the market and unified methods of valuing imported goods since the creation of the Eurasian Customs Union on 1 January 2010.

 Objectives include joint coordination in the area of energy, industry, agriculture and transport.

 Roughly 75% of Belarusian goods are exported, about half of which go to other member states.
 Trade within the union primarily consists of Belarusian machinery and agricultural products which are exported to Russia.
 Low gas prices from Russian energy producers are guaranteed to member states or countries wishing to join the union.

+Coordinated, harmonised and single policy

+Besides free movement of goods, services, capital and labour without a work permit ("four economic freedoms" as in the European Union), the EAEU pursues coordinated, harmonised and single policy in the sectors determined by the Treaty and international agreements within the Union.